“Prove your words by your deeds.” – Seneca the Younger

 But in this in-betweenisode, I present some short nuggets of practical, tactical philosophy about practicing what you preach.

-This is a letter you’ve not heard on the podcast before; it’s worth the listen just for the definition of wisdom alone.
-Then you have some incredible quotes from Epicurus, and it also discusses how you can have riches without riches having you.
+This is a letter you’ve not heard on the podcast before; it’s worth the listen just for the definition of wisdom, incredible quotes from Epicurus, and discussion of having riches without riches having you.

 - Listen to it on iTunes.